Moon Phase & Astronomy Calendar

 Contact

-Found an incorrect date or time?
-Need to dispute the date or spelling of an astro-pagan holiday?
-Have some additional advice to contribute?
+Incorrect date or time?
+Missing event?
+Want to dispute the date or spelling of an astro-pagan holiday?

 You can contact Canton at canton@gmail.com.

-The author of this calendar, relaxing on the surface of the moon wearing his earthrise goggles and dust-retardant rave-wear.
+The author of this calendar in 2000, relaxing on the surface of the moon wearing his Earthrise goggles and dust-retardant rave-wear.

 “I absolutely am in love with your calendar and I’m so thankful for the work you put into it.
 I always missed events before but my daughter and I watched the Geminids together because of YOU!
 She is 10 and just loved it!
 So much so that she asked for (and received) a tent for Christmas so we could watch stars together and go in the tent to snuggle when we got too cold.”